-A 'pool' is where you keep the writing down allowances of grouped assets (added together).
-That avoids having to record each item or asset as a separate entity.
+Simply put, a 'pool' is where you keep the writing down allowances of grouped assets.
+Doing so avoids having to record each item or asset as a separate entity.

-Note: As a rule you would be claiming annual investment allowances on these items (except cars).
-Thus, the reason for claiming writing down allowances at 8% would be if you already claimed AIA on items worth a total over the AIA amount.
+Note: As a rule, you would be claiming annual investment allowances on these items (except cars).
+Thus, the reason for claiming writing down allowances at 6% would be if you already claimed AIA on items worth a total over the AIA amount.

-Integral features which create part of a building structure can include:
+Typical examples of integral features that create part of a building structure include:

-Note: The actual buildings themselves do not qualify for business capital allowance reliefs.
+Note: The actual buildings or premises themselves do not qualify for business capital allowance reliefs.

-As a rule, these items would include those considered to have a useful life of at least 25 years from new.
+As a rule, long life items would include those considered to have a 'useful life of at least twenty five (25) years' from new.

 Generally, you should group items with a long life in the special rate pool.
-But, only if the value of all long-life items bought in a single accounting period adds up to £100,000 (or more).
-The accounting period is the tax year for a sole trader or partnership.
+But, only if the value of all long-life items bought in a single accounting period adds up to at least £100,000.

-If the total value is less than £100,000 you should place them in the main rate pool.
-The £100,000 limit gets adjusted for those with an accounting period 'more or less' than 12 months.
+If the total value is less than £100,000, you should place them in the main rate pool.
+The £100,000 limit can be adjusted for those with an accounting period that is 'more or less' than twelve (12) months.

 In some cases, you may need to create one or more separate pools for single assets.
 Typical examples include those which: